 render_template()method first starts an output buffer so that our output is captured as opposed to being sent to the screen.

-Then it extracts() the variables into scope, and includes the found template file.
+Then it dynamically defines the variables into the scope and includes the found template file.

 When done, it returns the buffered output to the caller (in this case the “caller” is the render() method).